|Wake-up for EVA-1||Back in the Briar Patch|

 118:41:19 Duke: Okay.
 Hold on.

 [Now, Charlie will secure John's tool-harness straps.]118:41:21 Duke: Got this one.
 It's Velcroed down.
 Here's the other one.
 (Pause) And it's Velcroed down.
-Okay, "LCG cold" (at the top of the right-hand column on 2-9).
+Okay, "LCG cold" (second paragraph, right-hand column, Card 1 Side 2).
 We got that.
 And I'm going to open the (LCG) Pump (circuit breaker), and we can disconnect the (LM water) hoses, and then connect up the PLSS (water) hoses.

 118:41:44 Young: Okay.